TalkingSkunk/Bible-Commentaries/README.md

 ```
 GIVEN the application,
-WHEN I open the Burger Maker,
+WHEN I open the Bible Fragments,
-THEN I am presented with a page.
+THEN I am presented with index page.
-WHEN I input a name of food,
+WHEN I add a new Book,
-THEN I can see the food to be consumed on the left side of page.
+THEN I can see the Book's empty collection of commentaries.
-WHEN I click the [DEVOUR] button,
+WHEN I click the Add button at the bottom,
-THEN the food will be recorded as [devoured] and moved to the right side of page.
+THEN I can add a commentary and a chapter number of the given book.
 ```

 ![Screenshot of working website](./hw11.png)